deanwampler/spark-scala-tutorial/tutorial/README.md

 }
 ```

-In case the script fails with an exception, putting the `SparkContext.stop()` inside a `finally` clause ensures that will get invoked no matter what happens.
+In case the script fails with an exception, putting the `SparkContext.stop()` inside a `finally` clause ensures that we'll properly clean up no matter what happens.

 The content of the `try` clause is the following:

 ```
 val out = "output/kjv-wc2"
-// Deleting old output (if any)
+FileUtil.rmrf(out)    // Delete old output (if any)
-FileUtil.rmrf(out)

 val input = sc.textFile("data/kjvdat.txt").map(line => line.toLowerCase)
 input.cache